What causes slow movements? 12 possible conditions

 - recent stressful events

-Your doctor may decide you should see a neurologist to diagnose the underlying cause of your condition.
-Tests that may be used to form a diagnosis include:
+Your doctor may ask you to see a neurologist to diagnose the underlying cause of your condition.
+Your doctor or specialist may perform tests to help make a diagnosis, including:

 - genetic studies

 How Is Dystonia Treated?